The golden rule: Have fun

-“How in the world could someone miss this obvious clue?”, some GMs might have thought after a game.
+“How in the world could someone miss this obvious clue?” some GMs might have thought after a game.
 There will always be situations in which the players won’t find the one essential clue to progress the story.
 If so, then do not let them struggle for too long.
 Everyone’s spare time is just too valuable for this.
-And it’s really annoying trying to solve a riddle or question for more than 30 minutes of play time.
-Such standstills will kill the pace and flow of the entire game session.
+And it’s really annoying trying to solve a riddle or question for more than 30 minutes of playtime.
+Such standstills will kill the flow of the entire game session.
 Always keep the story running, even if this means helping your players out a bit.

 3. Played in a single campaign

 Having a long campaign with a steady group of players might sound tempting.
 Epic plots, developing the characters over a long time, etc. But surprisingly few campaigns manage to maintain tension for more than 3-4 gaming sessions.
 The setting wears off quickly, or the plot is artificially extended by pointless or boring parts.
 Everybody who has played the Cthulhu campaign “At the Mountains of Madness” knows what I’m talking about (a full gaming session for travel preparations?
 Not sure about that).

 So how can we improve a seemingly boring campaign plot?
 There are two ways to do this: (A) Shorten the plot, or – if you’re already in the middle of the campaign – (B) stop playing the campaign and start a new game.
 For most people out there, spare time is just too precious to spend on boring gaming sessions.
 So you should always be very critical when checking campaign plots for their long-term viability.
 Recklessly cut out all boring parts.
 Shorten journeys, throw away gap-fillers.
 And if this won’t help to improve the plot, you’d better play a different game.